 Systemic lupus erythematosis

 This is one of two forms of lupus, which is an autoimmune disease.
-It affects your skin and joints, plus often also your internal organs such as your heart or kidneys (according to Arthritis Research UK, one in three people with SLE have significant inflammation of the kidneys).
+It affects your skin and joints, plus often also your internal organs such as your heart or kidneys (according to Versus Arthritis, one in three people with SLE have significant inflammation of the kidneys (x)).
 It causes chronic inflammation of the blood vessels and connective tissues of the body, and can cause a rash on your cheeks and bridge of your nose.
 As well as Raynaud’s symptoms, you may also experience tiredness, joint pain, mouth ulcers and hair loss if you have SLE.

 Many people who have Raynaud’s also suffer from chilblains.
 These cause itchy, red and tender swellings on the skin on your fingers, toes, heels, nose and ears, and usually develop a few hours after you’ve been exposed to the cold.
 Chilblains usually heal within a few weeks without any medical intervention.